saptak/saptak.github.io/_posts/2025-07-25-fine-tuning-small-llms-part2-data-preparation.md

 Before we dive into code, let's understand why data quality is paramount:

-> **"Garbage in, garbage out"** - This age-old principle is especially true for LLM fine-tuning.
+> **"Garbage in, garbage out"** - This age-old adage is especially true for LLM fine-tuning.
 A model trained on 500 high-quality, diverse examples will consistently outperform one trained on 5,000 mediocre, repetitive samples.

 ### Key Principles for High-Quality Training Data